Kate Harvey: Suffrage

-Harvey joined the Women's Freedom League (WFL)’s Bromley branch and by 1910 was one of the leading members of the organization.
+Harvey joined the Women's Freedom League (WFL)’s Bromley branch and by 1910 was one of the leading members of the organisation.
 She met and became close friends with Charlotte Despard, another widow involved in charitable works, who operated a home for the poor in Wandsworth.
 The exact nature of their relationship is unknown, but Despard recorded in her diary that "the anniversary of our love" began on 12 January 1912.
-Harvey organized the suffrage march which took place in June 1911 as part of the Women's Coronation Procession for George V. Despard, who was president of the WFL, led the suffrage march.
+Harvey organised the suffrage march which took place in June 1911 as part of the Women's Coronation Procession for George V. Despard, who was president of the WFL, led the suffrage march.
+When the 1911 census was taken, Harvey participated in the suffragette boycott and the enumerator wrote on her form "house filled with suffragettes who refuse information."

 As early as 1911 Harvey, who had become a member of the Women's Tax Resistance League, engaged in a protracted battle with the Kent County Council for refusal to pay a stamp tax to obtain a license for her gardener.
 The Vote, the press organ of the WFL gave constant coverage of the conflict over the next two years.
 After several months, a warrant was issued for Harvey's arrest and she barricaded herself in her home.
 Refusing to pay taxes without having the ability to vote for her representation, after eight months, the barricade was broken and some of her property was seized in lieu of payment of the tax.
 A year later, having built stronger barricades and still refusing to pay, bailiffs broke through using a battering ram.
 Harvey was arrested and taken to the Bromley Police Court in August 1913, where she was ordered to pay fines under the Insurance Act.
 She refused to pay and was sentenced to serve two months in Holloway Prison.
 She was the first person sentenced under the Insurance Act, though two other suffragists had been imprisoned for failure to pay taxes in previous years for such things as dog licenses, carriage duties and inhabitant taxes.
-Protests to her arrest, attended by both men and women, cited the inequity of her fines being much higher than those imposed upon men for the same offence.
+Protests about her arrest, attended by both men and women, cited the inequity of her fines being much higher than those imposed upon men for the same offence.
 After serving only one month of her sentence, Harvey was released because of concerns for her health.
 In November, authorities attempted to auction her belongings to pay her fines, but were forced to close the sale when no bids were made.
 She was awarded a medal from suffragists depicting the entry of Holloway Prison.